prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/14-monitor-data-in-real-time.md

 8. Review the script.

-	*This script creates a table named **FactInternetSalesRealTime**.
-A different script will load data into this table to simulate a real-time workload of internet sales orders.*
+	>**Note**: This script creates a table named **FactInternetSalesRealTime**.
+A different script will load data into this table to simulate a real-time workload of internet sales orders.

 9. To run a script, on the toolbar, select **Execute** (or press **F5**).